+The In Home Display (IHD) Technical Specifications (IHDTS) requires that IHD meet the ZSE requirements described in the GBCS.

+The Standalone Auxiliary Proportional Controller (SAPC) Technical Specifications (SAPCTS) requires that SAPC meet the requirements described in the GBCS.

+SAPC shall be certified by NCSC as compliant with a relevant version of the ‘Commercial Product Assurance Security Characteristic - Standalone Auxiliary Proportional Controller’ as identified in the Smart Energy Code Section A.

+The versions of GSMETS, ESMETS, PPMIDTS, HCALCSTS, SAPCTS and CHTS to which this version of GBCS is relevant are identified in the Smart Energy Code Section A.

 GBCS was notified to the European Commission in accordance with the requirements of the Technical Standards and Regulations Directive laying down a procedure for the provision of information in the field of technical regulations and rules on Information Society services.

 Structure of the GB Companion Specification (GBCS)